JuliaAI/LearnAPI.jl/docs/src/reference.md

 !!! important

 	No LearnAPI.jl method is permitted to mutate a learner.
-In particular, one should make deep copies of RNG hyperparameters before using them in a new implementation of [`fit`](@ref).
+In particular, one should make deep copies of RNG hyperparameters before using them in an implementation of [`fit`](@ref).

 #### Composite learners (wrappers)